-Tommy Wirkola brings us this film which has Noomi Rapace starring in seven roles.
+Tommy Wirkola brings us What Happened To Monday which has Noomi Rapace starring in seven roles.
 The seven of them are sisters, identical septuplets.
 What Happened To Monday (or Seven Sisters) is a Science Fiction film set in a dystopian future where people are forced to have just one child per family because of limited resources.
 While much of the film is not complicated, the characters do get a little muddled.
 Do give it a watch.
-Here’s the explanation of the plot and ending of the film What Happened To Monday, spoilers ahead.
+Here’s the plot and ending of the film What Happened To Monday explained, spoilers ahead.

 One Child Only